rochestb/boilerplate-frontend/README.md

 This approach will limit the Modernizr tests to only those needed for the project.
 As a benefit we prevent running every Modernizr test on every page load of the site.

+### BrowserSync

+[BroswerSync.io](http://www.browsersync.io/) is included as a grunt task to serve up the site, update it when changes are made, and assist in testing.
+It includes an additional UI with different toggles for testing.
+The URL for the UI is printed with the development URL when grunt serve is initially run.

 ## Grunt Tasks
 All `:dev` grunt tasks are for local development and all `:dist` are used for distribution builds.